-Home Remedies are everywhere these days, but I’m one of those skeptics that need scientific proof that a remedy works before I’ll spend money on it.
-Especially since the vitamin business isn’t regulated by our government, I find it hard to trust any company out there.
+Home Remedies are everywhere these days.
+However, I’m one of those skeptics that need scientific proof that a remedy works before I’ll spend money on it.

 Dr. Weil says that people who live in India have the lowest rate of Alzheimer’s Disease in the world and it is believed to be the Tumeric spice that they use in most of their food.
 Dr. Weil suggests that using fresh herbs and spices in our daily cooking is the best way to utilize their qualities.

 According to the American Society of Microbiology probiotics found in yogurt and supplements shows promise for diarrhea, eczema in children, urinary tract infections, vaginal infections, irritable bowel syndrome, indigestion, and lower side effects of some antibiotics.
 However, studies do show that probiotics can produce risks of bad reactions in people with a serious acute or chronic illness.
 So check with your doctor if you fall into that category especially.
 It’s important to look for yogurt that says “active yogurt cultures”, “contains active cultures”, or “living yogurt cultures”.
-If the label says “made with active cultures” you can assume there are no longer live cultures in the yogurt due to government manufacturing standards.
+If the label says only “made with active cultures” you can assume there are no longer live cultures in the yogurt.

 In 2008 an Israeli study found that juice from cranberries and blueberries keep bacteria from sticking to the bladder wall.
-Studies show that drinking cranberry juice immediately at the onset of a bladder infection.
+Studies show that drinking cranberry juice immediately at the onset of a bladder infection can heal the infection.

 A U.S. Funded agency, The National Honey Board’s research prove the antiviral and antioxidant effects of honey in the body along with the belief that honey soothes the membranes in back of the throat.
 A 2007 study in the Archives of the Pediatrics and Adolescent Medicine proved that honey soothed the throat and reduced coughing better than cough medicine.

-According to the University of Minnesota, the following have sufficient proof and trials conducted to prove the effects of the following botanical medicines: (please note the amounts of the botanicals used is not specified and consult with your doctor before trying any new remedy)
+According to the University of Minnesota, the following botanicals have sufficient proof and trials conducted to prove their positive effects: (please note the amounts of the botanicals used are not specified and you should consult with your doctor before trying any new remedy)

-Hawthorne – Improves blood supply to the heart, stabilize blood pressure, help prevent arterial sclerosis, prevent or help improve congestive heart failure.
+Hawthorne – Improves blood supply to the heart, stabilize blood pressure, help prevent arterial sclerosis, and helps to prevent congestive heart failure.

-Ginkgo and Hawthorne– have antioxidant properties to prevent hardening of arteries.
+Ginkgo and Hawthorne– have antioxidant properties to help prevent hardening of arteries.

 Ginger – effective for nausea, relief of morning sickness during pregnancy, indigestion, and minor gastric upsets.